Sekai219/Surface-Dial-settings/README.md

 [English](https://github.com/Sekai219/Surface-Dial-settings/blob/main/README.md) | [中文简体](https://github.com/Sekai219/Surface-Dial-settings/blob/main/zh_cn.md)

-**Surface Dial Settings** is a software application that uses the Surface Dial to simulate keyboard and mouse operations, offering custom hotkeys and tray menu functionality.
+**Surface Dial Settings**

+It is a software that uses Surface Dial to simulate keyboard and mouse operations.
+It provides customized shortcut keys and custom menus, allowing you to customize the functions of Surface Dial, allowing you to switch between different modes and provide various Actions are assigned different keyboard shortcuts.

 ## Preview